dbousfie/4201/syllabus.md

 case or issue of global governance.
 All media options must be approved by the instructor before proceeding with the assignment.
-Media can include but is not limited to motion pictures, short films, documentaries, special reports, and public relations of any UN body, agency or group.
+Media can include but is not limited to motion pictures, short films, documentaries, and (media-based) public relations of any UN body, agency or group.
 Signup for the media assessment will take place through the link in Brightspace.
 The media assessment must critically engage with the content and argument of the media for its use in understanding contemporary UN issues.
 This critical assessment can be presented in 2 ways.

 > 1\.
 A written report (essay) which assesses the media for its
 > arguments about the UN issue, and the viability of the arguments given
 > the academic debates on the issue.
 The written assignment should be a
-> minimum of 1250 words, in proper essay format (with title page and
+> minimum of 1250 words (maximum of 1500), in proper essay format (with
-> bibliography) and have a minimum of 4 academic sources, primarily from
+> title page and bibliography) and have a minimum of 4 academic sources,
-> course readings. **Due the end of Week 5.**
+> primarily from course readings. **Due the end of Week 5.**
 >
 > 2\.
 An in-class presentation.
 A section or short part (maximum 5
 > minutes) of media should be distributed to the class (subject to